 Your gear is just as important as the food that you take with you.
 Items such as tents, tarps, camp chairs, knives, and other tools need to be packed into the car or truck before going Camping.

 It’s also ideal if light items are stored in the trunk since they will sit closer to the ground than luggage stowed on top of a vehicle.
 This will keep your gear safe during travel, and it will be easier to find what you need.

 Camping is meant to be an enjoyable experience, but it can also be complicated if you aren’t prepared with the right skills.
 With the above tips in mind, you should have a much better time when camping this year.

 The type of Camping you plan should dictate the skills and tools required.
-Campsite campers should focus on a few core survival skills, and your goal is typically short-term living outdoors.
+Campsite campers should focus on a few basic skills as explained above as your goal is typically short-term living outdoors.
 You may not need to know what plants can be eaten or how to build an emergency shelter from natural materials.
-Those who want bush crafting need more advanced knowledge that includes fire making, shelter building, and navigation.
+While those who want to pursue bushcrafting need more advanced knowledge that includes fire making, shelter building, and navigation.